JupiterOne-Archives/docs-old/guides/j1-vqb.md

    If you want your query to do a full-text search of your entire graph on a custom text string, click **Other** in the left pane and drag over the Text asset.
 You are prompted to enter your custom text.
-You can only do this step at the very beginning of your query build because the custom text string is always the root asset.
+You can only do this step at the very beginning of your query build because the custom text string must be the root asset.

 2. Drag over all the Class and Type assets between which you want to build relationships.

    - If you want to group assets, drag assets on top of each other to form a group.
    - Each asset or asset group has a J1 alias identifier in the top-left corner.
    - Click the asset group to see its details in the right information pane.
    - The first asset you drag over or asset group you create becomes the root asset or asset group, unless it is a text asset from the Other menu.

 3. Click and drag from one asset or asset group box to another asset or asset group box to create a relationship.

    1. Each relationship has an identifier.
    2. Click the relationship identifier to see its details in the right information pane.
    3. Relationship classes default to all available verbs.
-J1QL shows all possible verbs that could apply to that relationship.
+J1QL shows all the verbs that you can apply to that relationship.
 You can toggle between relationship classes to determine how you want the query to search.
        `!!!` note The verb RELATES TO covers any and all relationship verbs.
 However, It is highly recommended to use specific relationship verbs for faster query performance.

 ![](../assets/vqb-relationship.png)